 Backing up to iCloud with Finder and iTunes

 You can also back up your iPhone and iPad to a Mac or Windows computer, using Finder and iTunes, respectively.
-Although, why you’d want to, given how simple the previous method is, is a mystery.
-However, it remains a viable option, so let’s go over it.
+However, given how simple the previous method is, why you’d want to is a mystery.
+However, it remains a viable option, so let’s review.

 On a Mac, attach your iOS device using a Lightning cable and then open Finder.
-Click the name of your iOS device in the left sidebar, and in the main part of the window, you’ll see backup options.
-You can encrypt the backup, so your passwords are protected.
+Click the name of your iOS device in the left sidebar, and you’ll see backup options in the main part of the window.
+You can encrypt the backup so your passwords are protected.

 On a Windows computer, you would use iTunes.
 The principle is the same as Finder.
 Attach the iOS device with a Lightning cable, click the name of your phone in iTunes, and you’ll see the backup options.